xiaoylu/leetcode_category/2Doptimization/Readme.md

 **LC787.
 Cheapest Flights Within K Stops**

 This is Dijisktra with a K-stop constraint.
-It is not that straight because the optimization requires two tasks:
+It is not that straightforward because the optimization requires two tasks:

 `min(distance)` and `min(steps)`.